pronix1986/epam-java-advanced-backend-services-course/README.md

 Since Kotlin is used as a programming language, so that kotlinx-serialization provides a serialization mechanisms and Avro4k is used specifically to operate with Avro.

+# Task 3
+...
+A lot of stuff to do.
+See 'learn' portal

+# Solution - Task3
+Created a dedicated README.md under task3 module